Data Export

 Setup

-- Go to Data Management > Export Data
+- Go to Settings > Auto-Export

 - Select an export directory (files are saved there via Android's Storage Access Framework)